Vanhusmonitorointiprojekti/Bluetooth_beacons/README.md

 pushd ..\Bluetooth_beacons
 ```

-& run start
+& run start:

 ```sh
 npm start
 ```
-6. Both backend and frontend should be running in order to application to work.
+6. Both backend and frontend should be running, in order to application to work.